sansomlab/spatialhub/examples/workflow_cosmx_mouse_gut.md

 spatialhub ashlar make full -v5 -p20
 ```

+> [!CAUTION]
-_NOTE:_ The first task in the `ashlar` pipeline involves creating a split copy of the `AtoMx` raw expression matrix and transcripts file.
+> The first task in the `ashlar` pipeline involves creating a split copy of the `AtoMx` raw expression matrix and transcripts file.
 The purpose of this is to limit the memory needed to load the data in downstream tasks, thus leading to significant speed improvements.
 This task is run using a [bash script](../bash/cosmx_setup.sh), and adds a `split_exprMat` and `split_txFile` to the raw data folder. **This task will generate an incorrect output if these directories pre-exist and are not empty.
 Once it has been run, make sure not to remove the corresponding sentinel file(s) (`ashlar.dir/logs/[slide_id]_splitFlatFiles.sentinel`).
 If you wish to repeat this task, manually delete the `split_exprMat` and `split_txFile` first.**

+> [!WARNING]
-_DEBUGGING:_ For this specific project, adding the `AtoMx` segmentation mask to the `.zarr` stack triggered an error for a few of the samples.
+> For this specific project, adding the `AtoMx` segmentation mask to the `.zarr` stack triggered an error for a few of the samples.
 After running the command line above to generate `SpatialData` objects for most samples, we thus repeated the run with the pipeline temporarily pointing to [this version](../python/ashlar_zarr_debug.py) of the `.zarr` generation file, which filters out cells with missing coordinates from the `AtoMx` segmentation mask. **Only use this debugging script for samples that failed in first instance, otherwise it will remove valid cell masks from other segmentation masks.** In a future version of `spatialhub`, we aim to investigate this bug further and provide a more robust fix.

-#### 5.3.
+### 5.3.
 Reviewing outputs

 Major outputs from this pipeline are stored in two new directories, which will be generated in your run directory: `ashlar.dir` and `zarr.dir` (if `create_zarr` was set to `True` in the YAML file).